gherking/gpc-scenario-numbering/README.md

 # gpc-scenario-numbering

-The ScenarioNumbering precompiler is responsible to add an index to all scenario and scenario outlines.
+The ScenarioNumbering precompiler is responsible for adding an index to all scenarios and scenario outlines.

 ## Example